Over All Over Again: Critical reception

 Caleigh DeCaprio of NY Country Swag stated that while the song speaks to a "relatively more serious situation" than the band's previous music, it contains the "effortlessly flawless vocals" and "unique sound and style" from the band.
 Katrina Milich of Complete Country called the track the "perfect song to blast while driving with the windows down", saying it is "fun and upbeat but so relatable".
 Madeline Crone of American Songwriter said the song "exhibits the band's growth while honing their craft in Nashville".
 Top Country named "Over All Over Again" their "Pick of the Week" for August 8, 2021, noting a "bluesy undertone".

 Accolades

 Commercial performance

 "Over All Over Again" reached a peak of number one on Billboard Canada Country chart for the week of September 25, 2021, becoming the band's third chart-topper in their home country.
 It also peaked at number 68 on the Canadian Hot 100 for the week of August 21, 2021, marking their highest charting entry there, later surpassed by the song's follow-up single "New Old Trucks" in 2022.
+The song has been certified Gold by Music Canada.